Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 The Patek Philippe Henry Graves Supercomplication

-ManufacturerPatek Philippe & Co., Geneva
+ManufacturerPatek Philippe, Geneva

 Complications24 separate mechanical functions

-World RecordMost expensive pocket watch ever sold
+World RecordMost expensive pocket watch sold

 Hammer Price $10,016,875 Stack’s Bowers, New York · January 2013